A Jedi's Fight - A Star Wars Fan Fiction Story

 "Are you sure about that, master?"
 Ian asked.

-"It certainly would had complicated our reunion, if Liane wouldn't have had the pendant with her, when she had to face the truth that she wasn't Eilidh Grann, but Liane Solichor.
+"It certainly would had complicated our reunion, if Liane wouldn't have had the pendant with her, when she had to face the truth that she wasn't Eilidh Grann, but Liane Solichor, she probably wouldn't have know how to get in touch with me again.
 So I'm still very glad she has been wearing the Jedi-pendant during those years she was suffering of amnesia."

 "I think, master, that somehow Liane would have gone looking for you."